drbenedictpaul/AminoacidSignatureGenerator/README.md

 # Aminoacid Signature Generator (ASiGnor)

-Aminoacid Signature Generator is an online tool that generates aminoacid signatures from a specific protein at varying thresholds.
+Aminoacid Signature Generator (ASiGnor) is an online tool that generates aminoacid signatures from a specific protein at varying thresholds.

 To use the tool, [click here](https://signature-uc636sdsia-as.a.run.app/) and upload the CSV processed by AminoacidProfiler tool.
 Download [AminoacidProfiler](https://github.com/ABUSHEIKHSP/aminoacidProfiler).